 There is an interesting note in the class record list for 1907, the end of Frederick’s first year.
 He is not classified in the College results section of the list, but instead he is included in a group of three students who did not take the college examination as they were University Students.
 Frederick did take some of the papers but only a small number, achieving an average grade of 85.1% for the exams he did take.
-At present we do not have sufficient information to fully understand what this means.
-There was an option to take a three year degree course at some Colleges and perhaps this had been Frederick’s intention.
-He did take the Archbishop’s Examination at the end of his first year, gaining the top mark for his year group.
+There was an option to take a three year degree course at some Colleges and this had been Frederick’s intention, although ultimately illness prevented him from completing the three year course.
+He took the Archbishop’s Examination at the end of his first year, gaining the top mark for his year group.
 In the class list for his second year he was again listed as a University student, this time it is accompanied by the word “Arts” in brackets.

-In his final year he was awarded A Grades in Reading, Recitation, Teaching, and Music, and a B for Drawing.
+In his end of course examinations he was awarded A Grades in Reading, Recitation, Teaching, and Music, and a B for Drawing.
 He was exempted from the Science exam.
-Whatever the illness that Frederick suffered whilst at College, resulted in him being unfit to take his examinations in his second year.
+Whatever the illness that Frederick suffered whilst at College, it resulted in him being unfit to take his examinations in his second year.
 He was awarded an aegrotat, an exam pass awarded to a student who was too ill to attend an examination.
 We have to assume that the work that Frederick had done in College prior to his illness was of sufficient merit.

 By 1911 Frederick was living in Aylesbury.
 His family remained in Winchester, where his sister Ethel was training as a pupil teacher.
 Frederick was living as a boarder in the house of Mr John Deans, an iron founder, at 5, Queen’s Park, Aylesbury.
 Frederick was, by then, an assistant teacher, employed by the County Council in the Church Schools Aylesbury.